 Be JoCo Strong!

-- In Phase III, restaurants are allowed to offer dine-in services but at a maximum of 50% capacity.
-Almost all restaurants in JoCo are now open to patrons.
+- Almost all restaurants in JoCo are now open to patrons.
 Check-out the dining section of our website for all area restaurant listings!

 - Face masks must be worn while entering the establishment while walking to your seat, and when leaving, but once you are seated at your table you may remove your mask to enjoy your meal.

 - Curbside pick-up ordering via Uber Eats, Grubhub, and DoorDash, is still a popular option.